 If you have over 300,000 miles on an original engine Everlance would love to hear from you.
 After all, your high mileage could be worth a lot of money in tax deductions if you drive for business and use the Everlance app to track your mileage.
-Leave a comment below and tell us about you and your vehicle and we may just feature you in our next high mileage article.
-Or send us a motor vehicle record report from the DMV on a high mileage vehicle.
+Send us an email and tell us about you and your vehicle and we may just feature you in our next high mileage article.